 I know it sounds like I’m tooting my own horn here, but you will not find a better lemon bar recipe than this one.
 I tried so many variations but wouldn’t stop until the bars met my requirements.
 The perfect buttery shortbread crust with enough custardy lemon filling on top.
-I like the perfect ratio of shortbread with the lemon filling.
-And these are everything you have ever wanted in a lemon bar!
-I can even get my lemon hating husband to eat these bars.
+The ratios have to be right!
+I can wholeheartedly say, these are everything you have ever wanted in a lemon bar!
+Even my lemon-hating husband was a believer after he tried a piece.

-- Butter: I highly recommend using real butter for the best flavor and texture.
+- Butter: I highly recommend using real butter instead of margarine for the best flavor and texture.
 Bring it to room temperature before you use it so it mixes smoothly with the other crust ingredients.

-- Sugar: Brings the sweetness to counterbalance the tartness from the lemons.
+- Confectioners’ Sugar: Adds the perfect sweetness to the shortbread!

-- Fresh Lemon Juice: You will need about 3-4 large lemons to get enough juice, you can use the lemons you use to zest too.
+- Fresh Lemon Juice: Again, fresh is best!
+You will need about 3-4 large lemons to get enough juice, and then you can use the peels for your zest.

-- Confectioners Sugar: Enough to top the lemon bars with.
+- Confectioners’ Sugar: Enough to sprinkle the lemon bars with.
 That extra pop of sweetness is the perfect finishing touch!

 Let’s Make Lemon Bars!

-The hardest part of making the lemons is waiting to eat them.
-It takes a bit of work to juice and zest the lemons, but it is totally worth it.
+The hardest part of making these lemon bars is waiting to eat them.
+It also takes a bit of effort to juice and zest the lemons, but it is totally worth it.
 The flavor is just too good!

 - Beat: In a large mixing bowl, beat butter and confectioners sugar until blended.
-Slowly beat in 1 ½ cups flour.
+Then slowly mix in 1 ½ cups flour.

 - Press: Firmly press into the bottom of a greased 9×13 pan and bake for 18-20 minutes until golden brown.

-- Meanwhile: While the crust is baking whisk in a small bowl the eggs, sugar, zest, lemon juice, milk and remaining 3 Tablespoons of flour until frothy.
-Pour over hot crust.
+- Filling Mixture: While the crust is baking, whisk in a small bowl the eggs, sugar, zest, lemon juice, milk and remaining 3 Tablespoons of flour until frothy.
+Then pour over the hot crust.

-- Turn it Down: Turn the oven down to 325 degrees and bake an additional 18-20 minutes until the top is lightly brown.
+- Bake: Turn the oven down to 325 degrees and bake an additional 18-20 minutes until the top is lightly brown.

-- Cool: Cool completely on a wire rack.
-Dust the top with additional confectioners sugar.
-Cut into bars and refrigerate leftovers.
+- Cool and Serve: Cool completely on a wire rack.
+Then dust the top with additional confectioners’ sugar.
+Cut into bars and refrigerate any leftovers.

-- How do I pick a good Lemon?
 It can seem complicated, but when you know what to look for, you’ll be an expert.
-Look for lemons that seem heavy when you hold it in your hands.
-Also look for thin skin, that is firm and has a fine texture to the peel.
-It should be a deep yellow color.
-The heavier the fruit and thinner the skin the more juice it will have.
+Go for deep yellow lemons that are heavy when you hold them in your hands.
+The heavier the fruit and thinner the skin, the more juice it will have!

 - Zesting Lemons: Wash your lemons thoroughly before zesting.
 If you don’t have a zester you can use the smallest holes of a cheese grater.
 You want to stop zesting once you hit the pith or white part as it is quite bitter.